 “Hey Ms. Thomas, I don’t know if you know this, but I saw Ashley in music class and she’s really talented with instruments.”

 “Ashley didn’t know I was watching her, but I saw her stand up for a kid who was getting bullied.
 I was really impressed with her character.”

-Things like this go a long way.
-When a parent believes that you not only like their child, but think that they have the potential to be great, it becomes easier for them to accept you giving the student a reprimand every now and then.
+Actions like this go a long way.
+When a parent believes that you not only like their child but think he or she has the potential to be great, it becomes easier for them to accept you giving the student a reprimand every now and then.

 5. Try to build a relationship